-Mr. Stypeck is a member of the Antiquarian Booksellers Association of America, the International League of Antiquarian Booksellers and a Senior Member of the American Society of Appraisers.
+Allan Stypeck is a member of the Antiquarian Booksellers Association of America, the International League of Antiquarian Booksellers and is a Senior Member of the American Society of Appraisers.

-Second Story Books Provides Books and Other Material for the Following Businesses:
+Second Story Books Provides Books and Other Items for:

 - Motion Picture Production Companies